MEET TEAM CANADA

-Ranked second all-time in international goals, Christine Sinclair is the most successful footballer in Canadian history—and is hoping to guide her team to victory.
+Ranked second all-time in international goals, Christine Sinclair is the most successful soccer player in Canadian history—and is hoping to guide her team to victory.

-The new kit honours the nation with a bold red to represent the maple leaf—the official symbol of Canada for more than three centuries.
-On the kit, the leaf represents the team's combination of new and veteran players destined and determined to continue their country's winning tradition.
+The new jersey honors the nation with a bold red to represent the maple leaf—the official symbol of Canada for more than three centuries.
+On the jersey, the leaf represents the team’s combination of new and veteran players destined and determined to continue their country’s winning tradition.

 The white away shirt stays classic while the red maple leaf shows up in the crest to carry the nation’s beloved symbol above the heart.